its-namami/Hangman/README.md

 #### How to guess a word

 You can guess a word by typing in a letter each time you get prompted about it (right after choosing the difficulty).
 It will run until you guess the word, or run out of attempts.

+#### How to save

+You can save the current game state if you input "save" when asked about entering new Letter.
+The game gets saved to the "Hangman/saves" directory as a number without file extension.

+You can load at the beginning of each new game or each time you retry a game.
+Just write "y" when you get promted about it.
+#### How to load

 ## Run Locally

 Clone the project